 - 7. Regular timed items are marked with a # symbol and they interrupt the regular business on the agenda. - 8.
-Priority timed items are marked with a ## symbol and interrupt any item, including regular timed items.
+Priority timed items are marked with a ## symbol and interrupt regular business on the agenda, and regular timed items.
+They do not interrupt Priority timed items or Adjournment timed items. - 9.
+Adjournment timed items are marked with a ### symbol and interrupt all items.
+They are exclusively used for adjournment.